by Morgan Davis

 DS: Well, I think the one thing that has remained consistent is there still is no money to be made in music in Austin, and there wasn’t then.
 It was a very tight knight community, though; no one really fought over gigs because there wasn’t any money to be made anyway.
 Everyone went and sat in at everyone else’s gigs and that sense of community, thank god, has been everlasting.

-But the differences are I think were more supportive venues.
+But the differences are I think there were more supportive venues.
 Not just venues.
 There are plenty of venues.
 But at that time there were a lot of venues that tried to nurture the musicians.
 And musicians came here to learn the craft of being a songwriter, of maintaining a band, of meeting other musicians, of expanding their horizons as a musician, and expanding their knowledge of music in general.
 I think that was the primary focus of anybody that moved here.
 Plus the laid-back culture of Austin was good because you could work at Thundercloud, pay your rent, and be a working musician at the same time.
 It was doable.
 It was inexpensive to live here.
 Dare I say, cheap? [laughs] And you didn’t have to work a whole lot to afford a place because usually there were four or five other people living in the same house.
 If everybody brought home $20, then you had enough to pay the rent and the utilities!

 Ovrld: Do you think the community aspect also made it an easier city for you to recover in?
 Do you think that helped with your path?